 I was matched with a girl called Courtney and I go with her to a Zumba class every week.
 Here, I am able to help Courtney feel more relaxed and confident in a different environment, as well as being someone she can laugh at when doing some dodgy dance moves.

 It’s been an amazing experience seeing Courtney’s confidence and ability grow when repeating the same dance routines and being able to keep up with the instructor with ease.
 You can see both of our smiles grow as soon as the dancing has started.
 Overall, my favourite experience from volunteering is being able to get to know Courtney as a person and develop a friendship with her.

 My name is Billy, I am 17 years old and an A-level student.
 I decided to volunteer with Me2 Club when I saw the difference they were making in the community.
 I am a Scout leader outside of Me 2 Club and saw the confidence given to young people, that allowed them to fully participate in activities and push themselves further every time.

-I began swimming with my Me 2 pair, Pierce in January 2017.
-During this time I have seen a huge amount of progress, I have really seen Pierce develop in his activity and in social confidence over these few months.
-My being there gives him the confidence he needs to try new things and let out his true personality – a happy, outgoing sociable young man.
+I began swimming with my Me2 Club young person, Pierce in January 2017.
+During this time, I have seen a huge amount of progress.
+I have really seen Pierce develop in his activity and in social confidence over these few months.
+My being there, gives him the confidence he needs to try new things and let out his true personality – a happy, outgoing and sociable young man.

 My name is Faith, and I have been working with Me2 Club for 6 years, I joined the charity when I was studying for my degree at Reading University and I was keen to engage in a range of different activities supporting children and adults.
 In my role I was matched with Kathryn, and together we attend Girl Guides.